thoughtbot/ios-on-rails/book/iOS/viewing_with_the_event_view_controller.md

 ### Pushing an Event View Controller

-In addition, we want to present a read-only `HUMEventViewController` when we tap on a pin.
-So we'll see the event view controller come on screen when we tap an annotation.
-And when we hit the back button, we'll see the annotation callout reminding us which annotation we tapped.
+In addition, we want to present a read-only `HUMEventViewController` when we tap on a annotation.
+When we hit the back button, we'll still see the annotation callout reminding us which event we tapped.

 Presenting the `HUMEventViewController` means responding to the mapView delegate method `-mapView:didSelectAnnotationView:`.
 As long as the annotation is a `HUMEvent` object, we want to push a new view controller with that object.